 1964 Plymouth Barracuda

 The early Barracudas came with a 273 cubic inch V-8 that only developed 180 horsepower and a two-speed push-button Torqueflite automatic transmission.
 When compared to the GTO and Mustang its initial appeal to young drivers was lackluster and while the fastback design would be copied by both Chevrolet and Ford over the years the 2,000 square inches of rear glass looked a bit awkward at the time.
 The interior was "sportified" with bucket seats but the dashboard was unexciting and the rear seats were uncomfortable.
-However one appealing feature was that the back seat folded down to extend cargo space into the trunk.
+One appealing feature was that the back seat folded down to extend cargo space into the trunk.

 1965 Plymouth Barracuda